sofiatraba/codepub-quiz/README.md

 # 0. **Let's make a Quiz app with React**
-Hello all Berliner Code Pubers!
+Hello all Cologne Code Pubers!
 In this workshop, we will be creating a small quiz app with [React](https://reactjs.org/).

 ---